-Name Position Title Job Duties and Responsibilities Responsible for the disciplinary procedures for assigned students, in alignment with the Student Code of Conduct.
-ASSISTANT PRINCIPAL (ELEMENTARY, MIDDLE, ALT HIGH SCHOOL AND HIGH SCHOOL) Page 2 of 3 ESSENTIAL RESPONSIBILITIES (CONTINUED) • Assists in establishing open lines of communication and processes to determine and support stakeholder needs and opportunities for growth. • Brings together diverse groups to build solutions and resolve school-based issues brought forward by students, parents, assigned staff or the community.
-Utilizes multiple data-based indicators to inform, drive change and assess progress for school and student improvement initiatives and goals. • Serves as a coach/mentor to teacher leaders or others who are aspiring to take on leadership roles within the school.
-Engages in structured professional development programs and attends specific assistant principal training to ensure ongoing self-reflection, growth and improved practices related to the role and responsibilities. • Develops reports and analysis, under the direction of the Principal, for district leaders and the community regarding the status and performance of the school. • Under the direction of the Principal, manages assigned organizational processes for school operations including, but not limited to, student discipline, student attendance, school food service, student transportation, master schedules, extracurricular activities, textbooks, testing, school finance and financial reporting, asset inventory and maintenance of the physical plant in alignment with School Board Policy and in ways that maximize the effective use of resources to promote a safe, efficient and effective learning environment.
-Represents the school and district at meetings within the community and other agencies, as assigned.
-Performs and promotes all activities in compliance with equal employment and non?discrimination policies of the School Board of Pinellas County, Florida.
-Performs other related duties as required.
-Javan, Assistant The Assistant Principal is an instructional and operational leader within the school
+Name Name Position Job Duties and Responsibilities Title Name Position Title Responsible for the disciplinary procedures for assigned students, in alignment with the Student Code of Conduct.
+ASSISTANT PRINCIPAL (ELEMENTARY, MIDDLE, ALT HIGH SCHOOL AND HIGH SCHOOL) Page 2 of 3 ESSENTIAL RESPONSIBILITIES (CONTINUED) Assists in establishing open lines of communication and processes to determine and support stakeholder needs and opportunities for growth.
+Brings together diverse groups to build solutions and resolve school-based issues brought forward by students, parents, assigned staff or the community.
+Utilizes multiple data-based indicators to inform, drive change and assess progress for school and student improvement initiatives and goals.
+Serves as a coach/mentor to teacher leaders or others who are aspiring to take on leadership roles within the school.
+Engages in structured professional development programs and attends specific assistant principal training to ensure ongoing self-reflection, growth and improved practices related to the role and responsibilities.
+Develops reports and analysis, under the direction of the Principal, for district leaders and the community regarding the status and performance of the school.
+Under the direction of the Principal, manages assigned organizational processes for school operations including, but not limited to, student discipline, student attendance, school food service, student transportation, master schedules, extracurricular activities, textbooks, testing, school finance and financial reporting, asset inventory and maintenance of the physical plant in alignment with School Board Policy and in ways that maximize the effective use of resources to promote a safe, efficient and effective learning environment.
+Represents the school and district at meetings within the community and other .lavan Assistant

-Javan, Assistant community and is ritical to improving student outcomes through staff development and
+Javan, Assistant Principal is an instructional and operational leader within the school community and is critical to improving student outcomes through staff development and